Posted: 11/6/17 | November 6th, 2017

 10. Palace Walk, by Naguib Mahfouz

 This first novel in Naguib Mahfouz’s Cairo Trilogy charts Egypt as it moves into the modern age.
 Set just after the end of World War I, this epic follows a Cairo merchant whose family follows strict social and religious rules.
 The book’s omniscient narrator does an excellent job of never passing judgment on the characters’ flaws, instead of allowing their actions to speak for themselves.
 The book gave me a revealing glimpse into North African and Arabic culture.
-If you are heading to North Africa I highly recommend giving this beautiful novel a read.

 There are so many great books about Africa that can offer a better sense of the continent.
 I believe exploring literature is just as important as exploring the world.
 Every piece of literature on Africa you read shines a bit more light on a place that can still be referred to as the “Dark Continent.”